 Mechanics are also prone to suffering hand and foot injuries, ranging from burns to broken bones.
 As a part of their job, mechanics have to work with sharp, hot and chemical-laced tools and parts.
 This can cause cuts, eczema, and burns.
 Some mechanics do not prefer wearing safety gloves as they restrict movement.
 According to a report, more than a fourth of mechanics cut their hands at least 20 times each year.

 Thermal and Chemical Burns

-Auto mechanics can come contact with hot materials such as hot vehicles, parts and oil, and suffer burn injuries.
+Auto mechanics can come in contact with hot materials such as hot vehicles, parts, and oil, and suffer burn injuries.
 They also have to work with harsh chemicals that can spill and cause chemical burns.
 Proper masks can prevent injuries caused by chemical inhalation.

 Repetitive Stress Injuries

 Auto mechanics perform the same tasks for several years, and over time, they can develop chronic injuries as a result.
 Mechanics have to stand or kneel on hard surfaces for long hours.
 This can put pressure and stress on knee joints that are protected by a layer of muscle and fat.
 This can cause wear and tear of the joints and result in serious pain.
 Chronic back injuries are common among auto mechanics.